 Products and Eco Friendly Travel Gifts

 Looking for green travel products or need ideas for eco travel gifts?
-We have touched on some of the best eco travel products – like eco travel bottles – which make great travel gifts.
+In our list of eco and green travel tips, we have touched on some of the best eco travel products – like eco travel bottles – which make great travel gifts.
 However, we have a few more tips for products and ideas for eco friendly gifts for travelers.

 Eco Friendly Travel Gear

 Eco travel gear – like a solar backpack or game-changing packing cubes – make great gifts for environmentally friendly travelers!
 You could also consider gifting an eco travel kit of toiletries.

 Eco Friendly Travel Clothing

 Travel clothing brands – like prAna and Smartwool are excellent clothing options for active and eco-conscious travelers.

 Reusable straws and eco friendly travel utensils – like these – are fabulous accessories for travelers.
 Dr. Bronner’s soaps are a perfect accompaniment to eco friendly travel cutlery!